Avalon to Palm Beach

 The headland trail leads to Careel Headland Reserve and then on to Whale Beach Rd.

-To Palm Beach
+Whale Beach to Palm Beach

 Standing on the stairs, take a moment to enjoy the view.
 Palm Beach stretches out in a sweep of two kilometres before you.
 Beyond it is Barrenjoey Headland with the lighthouse standing proudly at its peak.
 It’s little wonder this is a highly prized part of Sydney.